-The J.Jill website also provides customers with a broader range of colors and sizes than available in its stores.
+The J.Jill website also provides customers with a broader range of styles than the stores and catalog.

 Competitive Strengths

 Distinct, Well-Recognized Brand.
 The J.Jill brand represents an easy, thoughtful and inspired style that celebrates the totality of all women and fuels her joy and impact with style.
 J.Jill has cultivated this differentiated brand through deep consumer insights and primary research data to better understand what women want from fashion and the shopping experience.
 The result has helped J.Jill communicate the brand story more broadly and strategically and reaffirmed its commitment to its customers, creating significant brand trust and an emotional connection with them.